 Why compare and contrast in academic English?

-This is the first of three lessons about Compare and Contrast Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three short chapters about Compare and Contrast Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the seven academic essay types